bobbimanners/mdttool/README.md

      (or write directly to the raw CF card device.)

 ```
+Usage:
-  mdttool [-haxlCHSG] [-o outputfile] inputfile [inputfile2...]
+  mdttool [-haxl] [-C nnnn] [-H nn] [-S nn] [-D mode] [-o outputfile] inputfile [inputfile2...]

-  -h  --help       Show this help
+  -h       Show this help
-  -a  --assemble   Assemble CF Card image from list of .PO disk images
+  -a       Assemble CF Card image from list of .PO disk images
-  -x  --explode    eXplode a CF Card image into constituent partitions
+  -x       eXplode a CF Card image into constituent partitions
-  -l  --list       Display partition table
+  -l       Display partition table
-  -C  --cylinders  Set number of cylinders (when assembling new image)
+  -C  nnnn Set number of cylinders (when assembling new image)
-  -H  --heads      Set number of heads (when assembling new image)
+  -H  nn   Set number of heads (when assembling new image)
-  -S  --sectors    Set number of sectors (when assembling new image)
+  -S  nn   Set number of sectors (when assembling new image)
-  -G  --gs         Set GS ROM version (when assembling new image)
+  -D  mode DMA mode (when assembling new image)
+           mode can be off, iie, gsrom01, gsrom03
 ```

 ## Display Partition Table